Dukat (Star Trek): Creation and role

 The Cardassians were introduced to the Star Trek universe in the Next Generation episode "The Wounded".
 In that episode, Marc Alaimo played a Cardassian named Macet.
 While the similarities between Macet and Dukat were never explained when Dukat was cast for Deep Space Nine, the Star Trek: Deep Space Nine relaunch novel Demons of Air and Darkness features Macet, who explains to Kira Nerys, "Skrain Dukat was my cousin."

 Dukat played a versatile role throughout the series and was often a nuanced character.
 In the words of Deep Space Nine co-executive producer Ronald D. Moore: "I don't think of him as being completely evil through and through ...
 He can be charming.
 He can be generous.
 He can do the right thing.
 All of that somehow makes his 'evil' actions all the more despicable, because we know that there was the potential in there for him to be a better person."
 Ultimately, despite the character's versatility, "Dukat is a bad guy.
 A very bad guy."
-Indeed, StarTrek.com describes him as "the most complex and fully developed villain in Star Trek history".
+He is described in StarTrek.com as "the most complex and fully developed villain in Star Trek history".